DataScientist00/MCP-Server-TODO-app/README.md

-# Local MCP Server for Todo App
+# MCP Server for Todo App

 ## Watch the Video 📺